Exopy/exopy/docs/source/dev_guide/tasks.rst

         #: my_text description
         my_text = Unicode().tag(pref=True)

-If the task needs to write a value in the database (typically all computed or measured values should be stored), the entries should be declared by changing the default value of the task_database_entries member.
+Tasks use a common database (which is nothing else that a kind of smart dictionary) to exchange data.
+If a task needs to write a value in the database (typically all computed or measured values should be stored), the entries should be declared by changing the default value of the |database_entries| member.
 The provided value should be a dictionary whose values specify the default value to write in the database.
-Those values can also be altered during the edition of the task parameters through its view by **assigning** a new dictionary to database_entries.
+Those values can also be altered during the edition of the task parameters through its view by **assigning** a new dictionary to |database_entries|.

 .. code-block:: python